-During my recent trip to Ojai, I slept in an Airstream for 2 days.
-I brought back all the good memories (and frankly, some bad) about my 18 months on the road as a full-time RVer.
-One of the things I had wanted to write about during the time was what to give an RVer as a gift.
-For people who are on the road, receiving mail, packages and physical gifts can be a bit difficult to coordinate.
+Mr. Misadventures and I spent 18 months on the road as a full-time RVer.
+One of the things I had wanted to write about during that time was what to give an RVer as a gift.
+For people who are on the road, receiving mail, packages, and physical gifts can be a bit difficult to coordinate.
 And as I’ve written about before, weight is an important consideration for any RVer.

 Below is my list of recommendations of what to buy RV’ers for the holidays or any other time of year, based on my experience as an RVer!